HillsMakan/sydneyhillsmakan/src/content/partner/jlc_aus_pty_ltd.md

 region: australia
 discount_pct: 0
 ---
-**FOUNDATION OFFER – LIMITED RELEASE**
+**HMG MEMBERS OFFER – LIMITED RELEASE**

-We’re excited to introduce a limited foundation release of modular, architecturally designed premium cabins/units — available exclusively to our community.
+We’re excited to introduce a limited release of modular, architecturally designed premium cabins/units — available exclusively to our community.

 These high-quality, pre-built, fully self-contained units are designed for flexibility and can be used as :